Knowing how to read a tide chart is important if you want to catch fish.

-If you want to earn the biggest brag, you should learn the basics of how to find the best tide to fish your chosen spot.
+If you want to fish like a pro, you should learn the basics of how to find the best tide to fish your chosen spot.

 To get the most out of your fishing trip, I suggest learning some key concepts:

-- Low tide – a low tide refers to the lowest point the water level will reach when it starts falling.
+- Low tide – a low tide refers to the lowest point of the water level.

-- High tide – a high tide means the highest point which the water level will reach on its way up.
+- High tide – a high tide refers to the highest point of the water level.

 - Rising tide – a rising tide means the water level is going up.

-- Falling tide – a rising tide means the water level is going down.
+- Falling tide – a falling tide means the water level is going down.